raulpardo/pymc3-ball-in-bucket/README.md

 # Ball in the bucket game with probabilistic programming!

-This is simple python script that illustrates how to use probabilistic programming (particularly PyMC3) to place bars in a 2 dimensional space so that a ball falling from the top ends up in a bucket.
+This is a simple python script that illustrates how to use probabilistic programming (particularly PyMC3) to place bars in a 2 dimensional space so that a ball falling from the top ends up in a bucket.

 The program defines six random variables for the xy coordinates plus inclination of each bar.
 We set uniform priors for these